nimeir/lonk-dl/README.md

 # lonk-dl

 Reddit bulk image downloader script.
-It can be used to download images from subreddits, specific redditors submissions, your saved submissions, etc.
+It can be used to download images from subreddits, specific redditor's submissions, your saved submissions, etc.

 ## Prerequisites

-Latest version of Python and PRAW (Reddit API Wrapper for Python) needs to be installed.
+* Latest version of Python
+* Required packages: **praw** (Reddit API Wrapper for Python) and **requests**
-Requires the script to be registered on Reddit as it uses the Reddit API.
-See instruction below.
+* Registering the script on Reddit (see below for instruction)

 ## Installing

 1. Download the ```lonk_dl.py``` script.
 2. Install PRAW.
 One way to do this is ```python -m pip install praw```.
 This should also automatically install the ```requests``` package which is required.
+For more details, see https://praw.readthedocs.io/en/latest/getting_started/installation.html
-3. Register the script on '''https://old.reddit.com/prefs/apps/'''.
+3. Register the script on https://old.reddit.com/prefs/apps/.
 Set the app type to 'script'.
 'Name' and 'description' can be anything you want.
 About url can be blank.
-Redirect url should be http://localhost:8080.
+Redirect url should be http://localhost:8080
 4. Run ```Python lonk_dl.py -i``` to automatically create praw.ini file but you must fill out the values yourself (use the values generated from registering on Reddit).
 The client_id is the code underneath the script name in Reddit. **Make sure your client_secret is kept private**.
 The user_agent can be a short description of your script.
-Below is an example praw.ini.
+Below is an example praw.ini (use your own values and not the one in the example).

 ```
 [DEFAULT]